Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies

-The attentive reader of this excerpt from Poincare$^{^{\prime}}$ could already realized that Laplace came to his conclusions based on Eq.
-(4) as starting point.
-Thus, the condition, Eq.
-(4), can be called quantization condition (since eventually it leads to the Bohr-Sommerfel'd condition). \ Interestingly enough, this condition was chosen by Heisenberg [28] as fundamental quantization condition from which all \ machinery of quantum mechanics can be deduced!
+The quantization condition, Eq.(4) was chosen by Heisenberg [$28$] as fundamental quantization condition from which all \ machinery of quantum mechanics can be deduced! \textsl{Both in Solar system and in quantum mechanics this type of conditions originate from the analysis of experimental data: e.g. the astronomically observed rotation frequencies }$\omega _{1},\omega_{2}$\textsl{ and }$\omega_{3\text{ }}$\textsl{ for satellites and} \textsl{spectroscopically observed differences between frequencies} (e.g. see (7a) below) of rotation of electrons on stationary Bohr orbits.
 This topic is \ discussed further in the next subsection.
-Before doing so, we notice that extension of work by Laplace to the full $n+1$ body planar problem was made only in 20th century and can be found in the monograph by Charlier [29].
-More rigorous mathematical proofs involving KAM theory have been obtained just recently by Fejoz [30] and Biasco et al [31].
-The difficulty, of course, is caused by proper accounting of the effects of finite but nonzero masses of satellites and \ by showing that, when these masses are very small, the Einsteinian limit makes perfect sense and is stable. \ A sketch of these calculations for planar four-body problem (incidentally studied by de Sitter in 1909) can be found in a nicely written lecture notes by Moser and Zehnder [32].
+Before doing so, we notice that extension of work by Laplace to the full $n+1$ body planar problem was made only in 20th century and can be found in the monograph by Charlier [$29$].
+More rigorous mathematical proofs involving KAM theory have been obtained just recently by Fejoz [$30$] and Biasco et al [$31$].
+The difficulty, of course, is caused by the proper accounting of the effects of finite but nonzero masses of satellites and \ by showing that, when these masses are small, the Einsteinian limit makes perfect sense and is stable. \ A sketch of these calculations for planar four-body problem (incidentally studied by de Sitter in 1909!) is presented in a nicely written lecture notes by Moser and Zehnder [$32$].